wolph/django-tags-input/README.rst

 Overview
 --------

-Django Tags Input is a module that gives you a modified version of the `Xoxco jQuery Tags Input`_ library within Django.
+Django Tags Input is a module that gives you a modified version of the Xoxco jQuery Tags Input library within Django.

 The result is a very pretty interface with tags and autocomplete which can optionally automatically create new items when they are missing.

-.. _Xoxco jQuery Tags Input: http://xoxco.com/projects/code/tagsinput/

 One of the most useful features of Django Tags Input is that it stores the elements in the order which you input.